1vye/Ahox-Core/README.md

 * Data models and services
 * Functionality common to all servers e.g. friends, nicknames, etc.
 * MongoDB and Redis service abstractions
-* Repository system used to serialize statistics, achievements and settings data to database values
+* Repository system used to serialize statistics, achievements, and settings data to database values
 * Global announcement system
 * Achievements API
 * Punishment system.